-It can keep you on task so you can complete your list, and it’s a big help if you get distracted easily.
+A timer can keep you on task so you can complete your list, and it’s a big help if you get distracted easily.
 By cleaning in 20-minute increments, you don’t have to worry about spending all day on each task.
 Timers will also help when doing laundry, as you won’t forget you have clothes in the washer or dryer.

-Prioritizing decluttering is always good idea.
+Prioritizing decluttering is always a good idea.
 Decluttering can help cut down on the time you need to spend cleaning.
 You should also be sure to have a spot for everything you need.
 Complete one room at a time, focusing on categorizing items like papers, clothing, books, etc., and organizing those items in groups.

 Don’t clean alone